augmentedfabricationlab/workshop_aaec_revamp/docs/index.md

 The origin of the word REVAMP in the Wiktionary comes from re + vamp (“to apply a vamp/patch").
 In the Oxford Dictionary, re·vamp is definded as an act of improving the form, structure, or appearance of something.

-While in this workshop we mean by revAMp: to revise, reconstruct, restore and renovate by means of Additive Manufacturing.
+While in this workshop, we mean by revAMp: to revise, reconstruct, restore and renovate by means of Additive Manufacturing and Digital Fabrication.

 Here is how you may encounter the word revAMp: revAMp    (verb)